GScabbage/devops_bootcamp/README.md

 ##### Monolith Architecture
 - Everything works in the same package
 - Bad for agile because you have to finish the entire app before you can deliver anything
+- Fine for small projects but still not great

 ### Development Environment
 ![](images/dev-env.png)